Get assessed by a physiotherapist

 For more information, see our sections on self-help for bunions and treatment of bunions.

-There are exercises you can do each day that may strengthen your muscles and help ease pain and problems walking due to bunions.
+There are exercises you can do each day that may strengthen your muscles and help to ease pain and problems walking due to bunions.
 More research is needed to prove whether or not such exercises help.
 If you do try the exercises, you can start doing them sitting down in a chair until you’re able to do them standing up and eventually balancing on one leg.

 For more information, see our section on self-help for bunions.